This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Digging is a common way for a dog to escape a fence.
 Hounds and terriers are usually the culprits, as they are natural diggers, but almost any dog can develop a digging habit.

-Just because your dog isn’t alone for long periods doesn’t mean he can’t dig a tunnel.
-He may return to a hole multiple times over several days, until it’s finally possible to escape.
+Just because your dog isn’t alone for long periods doesn’t mean they can’t dig a tunnel.
+They may return to a hole multiple times over several days, until it’s finally possible to escape.

 Unfortunately, it’s difficult to discourage digging if it’s an instinctive behavior.
 Instead, you need to ensure your pet can’t dig an escape route.